 During this talk, Mohammed Laouli presents his long-term project Ex-voto.

-Ex-voto is also the title of the latest project of Mohammed Laouli, through which the artist confronts the violence of colonial history with a soft, and yet sharp, thank you.
+Ex-voto is also the title of the latest project of Mohammed Laouli, through which the artist confronts the violence of colonial history to a soft, and yet sharp “thank you”.